nadja/hoop-portals/README.md

 # hoop-portals
-ir floodlights on reflective hoops; image capped by pseye; of + inspirit + ?? to process
+repo of my project using infrared floodlights on reflective hoops image capture uses pseye; of + inspirit libraries for post-processing